danielbolan/danielbolan.github.io/content/posts/red-waiss-blauw.md

 Okay, they're definitely all different colors, but you could probably swap out the American and Dutch red and no one would notice.
 Is there a good way of measuring the distance between two colors?
 Enter the lovely [L\*a\*b\* color space](https://en.wikipedia.org/wiki/CIELAB_color_space).

-Created by CIE in 1967 (same folks from the XYZ color space used in the Dutch flag), L\*a\*b\* is special because it is uniform, meaning that the euclidean distance between two colors often corresponds pretty closely to how similar two colors appear, called ΔE[^4].
+Created by CIE in 1976 (same folks from the XYZ color space used in the Dutch flag), L\*a\*b\* is special because it is uniform, meaning that the euclidean distance between two colors often corresponds pretty closely to how similar two colors appear, called ΔE[^4].
 This has a few caveats for strongly saturated colors, but compared to the current [state of the art](https://zschuessler.github.io/DeltaE/learn/#toc-delta-e-2000) its simplicity is worth a fair bit.
-A value of less than one means they're imperceptibly similar, and a value between 2 and 10 usually means they're pretty clearly different at a glance.
+A value of less than one means they're likely imperceptibly similar, and a value between 2 and 10 usually means they're pretty clearly different at a glance.

 [^4]: The E stands for _Empfindung_, German for sensation or impression.
 You know, just in case 3 Germanic languages weren't enough for one blog post.

 Great, so let's convert from sRGB to L\*a\*b\* and find ΔE!
 This is roughly as finicky as the translation to CIE XYZ with [one more step](https://www.cs.rit.edu/~ncs/color/t_convert.html#XYZ%20to%20CIE%20L*a*b*%20(CIELAB)%20&%20CIELAB%20to%20XYZ) to take us from XYZ to L\*a\*b\*.
-There's also the issue that sRGB only covers a subset of CIE's gamuts, but that's only a concern if we're going _to_ sRGB from XYZ or L\*a\*b\*.
 With that out of the way, we end up with this lovely table:

 <!--
 L*a*b* coordinates for the blues: